-Often, it is seen – Some people do not do yoga because they feel that yoga is very difficult for me, it is not age or should be good for it already, now we will not be able to do it.
+Often, it is seen – Some people do not do yoga because they feel that yoga is very difficult for them, it is not age or should be good for it already, now we will not be able to do it.
 Apart from this, some people start yoga with some yoga Asanas which are a little difficult and they are difficult to do in the beginning, due to which they leave yoga. often, this pushes us towards unrealistic expectations.

 1.Tadanasa (Mountain Pose)

-To know more about Tadasana see :- Tadasana Steps and benefits
+To know more about Tadasana see:- Tadasana Steps and benefits

 Skip it:- This pose is not recommended if you have a migraine or any type of headache, suffer from sciatica, or are in the late stages of pregnancy.